-Our team can provide the necessary expertise to guide your organisation through initial assessment, planning, training and the execution necessary to move towards becoming a lean enterprise.
-We work across business areas to select, train and build high performing teams that can support the cultural shift to being agile.
+Our team can provide the necessary expertise to guide your organisation through the initial assessment, planning, training and the execution necessary to move towards becoming a lean enterprise.
+We work across business areas to select, train and build high performing teams that can support the cultural shift to becoming agile.

-Before taking the first step towards lean transformation, it’s important to understand whether your organisation can realise the benefit from such a change.
+Before taking the first step towards a lean transformation, it’s important to understand whether your organisation can realise the benefit of such a change.

-Missed opportunities, disruptive competitors, project delays, inefficiencies and increasing costs, meeting customer expectations, scaling to meet demands, lack of agility and building high performing and motivated teams are just some of the reasons for moving towards a Lean Enterprise Agile model within your organisation.
+Missed opportunities, disruptive competitors, project delays, inefficiencies and increasing costs, meeting customer expectations, scaling to meet demands, lack of agility and building high performing and motivated teams are just some of the reasons for organisations to move towards a Lean Enterprise Agile model.

-The core idea is to maximize customer value while minimizing waste.
-Simply, lean means creating more value for customers with fewer resources.
+The core idea is to maximise customer value whilst minimising waste.
+Simply put, lean means creating more value for customers with fewer resources.

-A lean organization understands customer value and focuses its key processes to continuously increase it.
-The ultimate goal is to provide perfect value to the customer through a perfect value creation process that has zero waste.
+A lean organisation understands customer value and focuses its key processes to continuously increase this value.
+The ultimate goal is to provide optimal value to the customer through a perfect value creation process that has zero waste.

-To accomplish this, lean thinking changes the focus of management from optimizing separate technologies, assets, and vertical departments to optimizing the flow of products and services through entire value streams that flow horizontally across technologies, assets, and departments to customers.
+To accomplish this, lean thinking changes the focus of management from optimising separate technologies, assets, and vertical departments, to optimising the flow of products and services through entire value streams that flow horizontally across technologies, assets and departments, to customers.

-Eliminating waste along entire value streams, instead of at isolated points, creates processes that need less human effort, less space, less capital, and less time to make products and services at far less costs and with much fewer defects, compared with traditional business systems.
-Companies are able to respond to changing customer desires with high variety, high quality, low cost, and with very fast throughput times.
+Eliminating waste along entire value streams, instead of at isolated points, creates processes that need less human effort, less space, less capital, and less time to make products and services at far less of a cost and with far fewer defects, compared with traditional business systems.
+Companies are able to respond to changing customer desires with high-variety, high-quality, low cost and with fast throughput times.
 Also, information management becomes much simpler and more accurate.

-A popular misconception is that lean is suited only for manufacturing but this is not true.
+A popular misconception is that lean is suited only for manufacturing, but this is not true.
 Lean applies in every business and every process.
-It is not a tactic or a cost reduction program, but a way of thinking and acting for an entire organization.
+It is not a tactic or a cost reduction program, but a way of thinking and acting for an entire organisation.